Date of Exam: June, 20 - 28, 2019 (New Pattern)

 • M.Sc.
 Enterance Test

-Available for Commerce, Management, English only
+Available for Commerce, Management, English & Economics only.

 Apply Online from 1st to 30th March